 Sharp objects and inflatable hot tubs don’t mix!
 It’s important to make sure nearby hedges are maintained to prevent them encroaching on your Lay-Z-Spa.
 Pets should also be kept well away from your Lay-Z-Spa as their exuberance combined with their little sharp nails and teeth could result in a rather deflated spa!

 8. Stock up on Chemicals & Accessories

 Ensuring that you have more than enough filter cartridges is equally essential.
-A filter cartridge can effectively extract any dirt and other fragments from your spa.
-Stocking up on them for regular summer use is therefore highly important, a Filter Multipack is an economic way to do this.
-Washing them regularly can also help extend the life of your filter cartridges.
+A filter cartridge can effectively extract any dirt and other fragments from your hot tub.
+Washing them regularly with warm water can extend their lifetime but if you need to stock up, our Filter Multipacks is the most affordable way to do it.

 9. Be aware of the ambient temperature